Why the PAC

 The future success of tech-enabled companies is inextricably tied to their ability to include and leverage the strengths of women in product in order to innovate.
 We believe that the future of work, product, talent and teamwork, as described in the four sections below, requires a dynamic and holistic solution, like the PAC.

 As the breadth and depth of product knowledge and expertise continues to expand and deepen, and as emerging technologies continue to be developed, nearly every industry, sector and organization will become tech-enabled.
 This expansion of product to new types of use cases, companies, problem scenarios and end users, behooves product leaders to become increasingly specialized.
-Similarly to how software engineers are now specialized by their technical expertise, product leaders will become more technically specialized but they also must specialize in non-technical skills, to a greater extent than engineers, because they interface with and influence a wide range of stakeholders, from customers to cross-functional executives.
+Similarly to how software engineers are now specialized by their technical expertise, product leaders will become more technically specialized, but they also must specialize in non-technical skills, to a greater extent than engineers, because they interact with and influence a wider range of stakeholders, from customers to cross-functional executives, given that the product function is often the ‘hub’ for cross-functional engagement.
 As the product landscape evolves rapidly and dynamically, so will the skills and insights required enable effective product design, delivery, and growth.

-• A critical question not enough companies ask is: “Do we need a full-time employee, or do we need to achieve results with the right talent?
+A critical question not enough companies ask is: “Do we need a full-time employee, or do we need to achieve results with the right talent, at the right time?”

-Lack of clarity on technology product priorities, challenges and goals, combined with an insufficient assessment of the expertise and competencies required to “move the needle” on product, can prevent companies from identifying and engaging the right advisors, consultants or leaders.
+A lack of clarity on tech product priorities, challenges and goals, when combined with an insufficient assessment of the expertise and competencies required to “move the needle” on product, can prevent companies from identifying and engaging the right advisors, consultants or leaders.
 Clarity on product stage, domain, customers, tech stack and other facets can enable companies to find the leader(s) best suited to the priorities, challenges and goals at hand.

 In 2020, prior to the COVID-related exodus of women from tech, Accenture reported fewer women in tech than in 1984.
 It also reported that women are more likely to leave tech jobs before age 35.
 The most common practices companies typically use to address diversity, like unconscious bias training, have been largely found to be ineffective, according to Harvard Business Review.
 Meanwhile, McKinsey finds that external affinity groups can be quite effective.